MoHoushmand/mo/_build/html/_sources/quantum_computers/topological_qubits/topological_qubits.md

 ### Question 1

-0 points possible (ungraded)
 What is the antiparticle of each of the following particles?
 (Capitalize the first letter of each word in your answer) Electron unanswered
 Majorana Fermion
-unanswered
-Submit
-Some problems have options such as save, reset, hints, or show answer.
-These options follow the Submit button.

 ### Question 2

-0 points possible (ungraded)
 A Majorana bound state in a superconductor has ...

 - positive energy.